AdvancedOC/KOCOS/OS_CONVENTIONS.md

 - `postInstall`, a list of shell commands to `os.execute` after a first-install.
 - `postUpdate`, a list of shell commands to `os.execute` after an update, but not on a first-install.
 - `cleanup`, a list of shell commands to `os.execute` when the package is uninstalled, BEFORE any files are removed.

+# Man pages

+Man format is based off pure-text escapes, each indicating simple behavior.
+The `man` program itself should support them in case there is no `MANPAGER` set, and it must print them.

+When colors are used, ANSI color escapes should be used.
+This allows the TTY's theme to be used in the man page.

+Escapes:
+- `\` will escape a special escape character, allowing it to be used freely as text.
+- `*` toggles *bright mode.* This is used to highlight text, such as titles.
+It will make the color used be a bright color.
+- `@0` resets the colors to default terminal colors.
+- `@b` sets the text color to black.
+(ANSI color 30)
+- `@R` sets the text color to red.
+(ANSI color 31)
+- `@G` sets the text color to green.
+(ANSI color 32)
+- `@Y` sets the text color to yellow.
+(ANSI color 33)
+- `@B` sets the text color to blue.
+(ANSI color 34)
+- `@M` sets the text color to magenta.
+(ANSI color 35)
+- `@C` sets the text color to cyan.
+(ANSI color 36)
+- `@W` sets the text color to white.
+(ANSI color 37)
+- `~C` will center the line.
+More accurately, it will prepend spaces between it and the end of the line to make it centered based off the resolution.
+The centering should take into account line width, such that the text is centered the way the user would expect.
+- `~R` will align the line to the right.
+More accurately, it will prepend enough spaces to make the line appear at the right end of the screen, based off the resolution.
+- `^L` will represent a form of a man-link.
+The text shown in place of the link is terminated by another `^L`, though all the other escapes apply inside.
+The link itself is terminated by yet another `^L`.
+The links can point to a man page, file containing a man page, or some kind of link to open with tools such as browsers.
+When printing to stdout, you can ignore this text.